- Business and Employment

 Pack your Fragile eBay Items Perfectly and Gain a Lifelong Customer!

-It's your customers first physical experience with your product and it is detrimental to your business reputation.
-Leave a lasting impression by using these invaluable packaging tips!
-Not to mention, you'll be saving yourself some serious headaches!
+On this page, you'll learn how to make a lasting impression by using these tested packing tips.
+Not to mention, you'll be saving yourself some potentially serious headaches!

 Find tips here on how to properly package your items for safe arrival to its destination, as well as some tales of shipping nightmares...